Searching for leptophilic composite asymmetric dark sector at $e^+e^-$ colliders: Sparse dark showers at BaBar, Belle II and GAZELLE

 For the signal efficiency $\epsilon_S$ obtained for both scenarios, the expected signal yield is given by $N_S = \mathcal{L} \times \sigma(e^+ e^- \to \bar{q}_d q_d) \times \epsilon_S$, assuming an optimistic integrated luminosity $\mathcal{L} = 50~\text{ab}^{-1}$.
 The $90\%$ C.L. exclusion contours correspond to the lower boundaries, shown as orange-red (at least one LLP detected) and brown (at least two LLPs detected) solid lines in Fig.~\ref{fig:belle-gazelle-babar}.
-Compared to recast BaBar and projected Belle II constraints, the far-detector L-GAZELLE coverage extends to smaller $\kappa$ and larger $m_X$ values.
+Compared to recast BaBar and projected Belle II constraints, the {far detector} L-GAZELLE coverage extends to smaller $\kappa$ and larger $m_X$ values.

 We further evaluated detection efficiencies for different $m_{\pi_d}$ and $\tau_0$ values, as shown in Table~\ref{tab:GAZELLE_efficiencies}.
-The detection efficiency for at least two LLPs ($\langle P(\geq 2) \rangle$) is significantly lower than for at least one LLP ($\langle P(\geq 1) \rangle$).
-For BP1, $\langle P(\geq 2) \rangle$ is about two orders of magnitude smaller than $\langle P(\geq 1) \rangle$.
+The detection efficiency for at least two LLPs {[$\langle P(\geq 2) \rangle$]} is significantly lower than for at least one LLP {[{$\langle P(\geq 1) \rangle$]}}.
+For BP1, $\langle P(\geq 2) \rangle$ is about {2} orders of magnitude smaller than $\langle P(\geq 1) \rangle$.
 As the $m_{\pi_d}$ increases, the efficiency gap widens, particularly at $m_{\pi_d} = 1$ GeV, where events typically produce two LLPs that travel nearly back-to-back, making it highly unlikely for both to be detected within L-GAZELLE.
-Since $\tau_0$ and the production cross-section are anti-correlated, a decrease in $\tau_0$ enhances the cross-section but causes a more rapid decline in detection efficiency.
+Since $\tau_0$ and the production {cross section are anticorrelated}, a decrease in $\tau_0$ enhances the {cross section} but causes a more rapid decline in detection efficiency.
 This efficiency loss prevents meaningful constraints for BP2 and BP3 in the scenario requiring at least two detected LLPs.
 Consequently, the brown solid line corresponding to BP2 and BP3 is absent in Fig.~\ref{fig:belle-gazelle-babar}.